brunoRenzo6/GoogleCloudDeltaLake/README.md

 Bulky Consulting & Analytics<br>

 ### Intro:
+Delta Lake is an open-source storage layer that brings ACID transactions to Apache Spark™ and big data workloads.<br>
 Delta Lake is now available in the latest version of Cloud Dataproc (version 1.5 Preview).

  ```shell
 $ spark-shell --packages io.delta:delta-core_2.12:0.4.0